Message us or call us on

 Any time until 6pm GMT

-Wind-swept islands filled with millions of seabirds, inspirational tales of exploration from a Heroic Age, the ever-present prospect of a whale fluke and a total eclipse of the sun in the pack ice.
+Wind-swept islands filled with millions of seabirds, inspirational tales of exploration from a Heroic Age, the ever-present prospect of a whale fluke and a total eclipse of the sun from the pack ice.
 And then there's Antarctica.
 Over three unforgettable weeks the forces of nature converge all around you in the skies, in the water and on land that few will ever see.
 If you've ever dreamed of setting foot on Earth's last true wilderness, there's surely no better opportunity than this.

 Email us at firstname.lastname@example.org to discuss a tailor-made itinerary